thk-test2/studyTH/README.md

 ### LeetCode 3.
 Longest Substring Without Repeating Characters: [Problem](https://leetcode.com/problems/longest-substring-without-repeating-characters/)
 - Algirothm: Hash Table, String, Sliding Window / Two Pointers
-- Idea: Using Two pointers, the time complexity could be O(N).
+- Intro: Using Two pointers, the time complexity could be O(N).
 - Solve
     1. If the current number doesn't exist in the hash:
         - Increase `cnt` and add the number to the hash.
 Then increase `end`.